veltzer/demos-orc-k8s/exercises/24_logs/exercise.md

 * Write a simple app that logs lines *and flushes them*
 * Wrap it up in a docker image
-* Upload it to minikube
+* Upload it to Minikube
 * Create a job that will run your image once, call the deployment `job.yaml`
 * Run your job using:
     `$ kubectl apply -f job.yaml`